bishopZ/Frame.js/readme.md

 The debug version provides a basic unit testing and debugging suite.
 All of which is disabled from the production version.

+Same as console.log, but get disabled in production version so that comments can be left in the code without being echoed to end users.

+	Frame.title('Building Navigation');

+A Debug level can be set for frame

+	Frame.debug = 0; // no titles
+	Frame.debug = 1; // only titles & errors
+	Frame.debug = 2; // titles, logs & errors
+	Frame.debug = 3; // titles, logs & errors, and additional start and stop messages